Executing an Extreme Makeover

 Move the needle slowly

 Turns out, creating the resources was the easy part.
-Getting buy-in from stakeholders to actually refer to and utilise these resources was the challenge.
+Getting buy-in from stakeholders to actually refer to and utilize these resources was the challenge.

 Which, to be fair, is understandable: Going from zero rules to stringent measures necessitates a big cultural shift.